-Maintenance of Effort: Points are earned for a commitment to operate the project signal synchronization timing for a defined period of time beyond the three-year grant period. (maximum: 5 points)
+Maintenance of Effort: Points are earned for a commitment to operate the project signal synchronization timing for a defined period of time beyond the three-year grant period.
+Note that the project will not be eligible for funding until after the completion of all maintenance commitments. (maximum: 5 points)

-Project Scale: Points are earned for including more intersections along signal synchronization network or serving as a signal corridor "gap closure". (maximum: 10 points)
+Project Scale: Points are earned for including more intersections along signal synchronization network or serving as a signal corridor "gap closure".
+For a grid, the number of signals and percent of signals being retimed will only be calculated for the corridor that is designateded as the Main Corridor. (maximum: 210 points)

-Number of Local Agencies: Points are earned for including multiple local agencies as part of the project. (maximum: 20 points)
+Number of Local Agencies: Points are earned for including multiple local agencies as part of the project. (maximum: 120 points)

-Current Project Readiness: Points are earned based on the current status of the project development.
-Evidence of actual preliminary engineering performed for proposals requesting funding for implementation phases must be provided to qualify for points related to this attribute. (maximum for category: 10 points)
+Current Project ReadinessStatus: Points are earned based on the current status of the project development.
+Points for re-timing of a corridor can be claimed only if at least 75% of the previous project is part of the new application.
+Points can also be claimed for applicants who will provide evidence that they can complete completeprimary implementation within twelve months.
+Agencies that receive points for this category cannot request delays or time extensions throughout the life of the project.
+Evidence of actual preliminary engineering performed for proposals requesting funding for implementation phases must be provided to qualify for points related to this attributea is. (maximum for category: 10 points)

-Funding Rate: The percentages shown in Table 8-1 apply to match rates above a local agency's minimum match requirement.
+Funding Rate: The percentages shown in Table 8-1 apply to overall match rates above a local agency's minimum match requirement.
 M2 requires a 20 percent (20%) local match for RTSSP projects.
 Project match rates above 20 percent (20%) are limited to dollar match only. (maximum: 5 points)